 Of course, the Moto G6 Plus is the better of the two.
 It includes a 5.9-inch Full HD+ display, dual rear cameras, octa-core Snapdragon 630 chipset, quality rear and front cameras and light near-stock Android software.

 Moto G6 Plus Pros and Cons:

 - Light software

 7. Samsung Galaxy A5 (2017)/ Galaxy A7 (2017)

-Samsung’s latest A-series phones, the Galaxy A6 and Galaxy A6 Plus, both have regular micro USB Type-A charging ports.
+Samsung’s latest A-series phones, the Galaxy A6 and Galaxy A6 Plus, both have regular micro USB charging ports.
 The last year A-series models, Galaxy A5 and Galaxy A7, however, are now selling for under 20K and include the Type-C charging port with fast charging support.